 In conclusion, all panelists were in agreement that flexibility, continuous training and company involvement are an absolute must in change.
 One of the ways to adapt to future work is to opt for flexible work.

 In Wisar, we love that companies take part in change and implement flexible work in their day-to-day operations.
-Would you like to see if your company is close to laboural flexibility of the future?
-Do you it clear which actions you can implement to consider more sustainable models of work?
-Click here and download the Whitebook about flexible work.
-We can provide you with consultancy services in the case of any doubts.Does the future of jobs belong to robots or humans?
+Would you like to see if your company is close to the work flexibility of the future?
+Have you identified clear actions you can implement to consider more sustainable models of work?
+We can provide you with consultancy services in the case of any doubts, contact us here.Does the future of jobs belong to robots or humans?
 Click To Tweet